ircdocs/mission/README.md

 This is a cute little Go app that tries to connect way too many clients and break servers, or at least help you see where and why your servers slow down.
 [Here's the repo](https://github.com/DanielOaks/irc-stress-test).

+#### ircdog

+[ircdog](https://github.com/goshuirc/ircdog) helps debug raw protocol lines when full-blown clients might be a bit much.
+I use it a fair bit in my day-to-day testing and think it's pretty important to maintain and extend.

 #### irc_fuzz.py

 Little, simple fuzzer I wrote years and years ago, but still manages to find bugs!
 [Here it is](https://gist.github.com/DanielOaks/63ae611039cdf591dfa4).